ownlifeful/DirectDemocrazy/draft_002.md

 There are several hard problems that I haven't addressed here.
 I invite you, dear reader, to provide your insights on these issues.

+- The system is agnostic to the actual merit of the proposal.
+This means that celebrities without any expertise could gather more points delegated to them than actual experts in the field.

 - Can the system be hacked? ( Information Security ) In other words, how to secure authentication.
 There's no authorization.
 Everyone has equal access to the system.
 The entire process will be as transparent as possible.